 This paper studies the role of social interactions in the business-elite activity of the postcolonial Arab world.
 We use mixed methods to exploit an exceptional set of interviews with members of the industrial elite of Morocco during the import-substituting-industrialization period.
 We find that the high risk of contractual breach characterized the business environment.
 In this context, business...
 More >

-Find more information on the BIDS Events list: https://bids.berkeley.edu/events.
+Find out more on the BIDS website: https://bids.berkeley.edu/events.

 Lecture | January 29 | 12-1 p.m. | 101 2251 College (Archaeological Research Facility)